sheremetyev/texts.js/examples/pandoc/README.md

 of the first line of the table body.
 So, in the tables above, the columns would be right, left, center, and right aligned, respectively.

-### Multiline tables

-Multiline tables allow headers and table rows to span multiple lines of text (but cells that span multiple columns or rows of the table are not supported).
+**Multiline tables** allow headers and table rows to span multiple lines of text (but cells that span multiple columns or rows of the table are not supported).
 Here is an example: